zephyrproject-rtos/trusted-firmware-m/docs/technical_references/instructions/tfm_build_instruction.rst

 Building the documentation
 ==========================
-Please ensure the dependencies for building the documentation are installed as explained in the :doc:`software requirements <tfm_sw_requirement>`.
+Please ensure the dependencies for building the documentation are installed as explained in the :doc:`software requirements </docs/getting_started/tfm_sw_requirement>`.
 The requirements to build the firmware, are only required when using the CMAKE method

 There are currently two ways of building the documentation: